-The "Regain tester" produced in Italy by Branca Idealair, dates back to 1925 representing still now the symbol of the company; the evolution of the system develops continuosuly until there is a huge spread in the market between 1945 to 1965.
+The first "Regain tester" produced in Italy and designed by Branca Idealair, dates back to 1925 representing still now the symbol of the company; the evolution of the system develops continuosuly until there is a huge spread in the market between 1945 to 1965.